oilstel/elliott/_posts/2019-09-18-the-in-flight-chat-room-on-this-airplane.md

 ---
-title: "Thoughts on the in-flight chat room on this airplane"
+title: "The in-flight chat room on this airplane"
 date: 2019-09-18 03:00:00 -0400
 color: "#fff"
 bg-color: "#10558a"